 Rome, the capital of Italy with nearly 3,000 years of globally influential history, is indeed the ‘eternal city’ of the world.
 Its charismatic landscape is overflowing with world-class museums; Byzantine mosaics, Renaissance frescoes of famous churches and medieval piazzas.
 Rome with kids provides a new perspective to the city and offers plenty of fun-filled activities.
-Your find a lot of kid-friendly things to do in Rome!
+Your find a lot of kid-friendly things to do in Rome (and great places to eat, too)!

 In Rome, as they say what’s not to love?!
 Kids will enjoy exploring the Catacombs and relishing pizzas, home-made gelatos on steps of various classical treasures